shifashafi/ai-job-tracker/README.md

 - Your resume text is saved in your browser's localStorage only — never sent anywhere except directly to the Gemini API call when you click generate.

-## Notes on scope

-This is intentionally single-user (no login) to keep it shippable in a week.
-A natural "v2" extension — worth mentioning in interviews even if unbuilt — is adding Supabase Auth so each user has their own private applications.
 # ai-job-tracker